oscarvargash/cirm_24/day_1/README.md

 ### Cheat sheet of linux commands

 There are a many commands that we did not cover in this initial tutorial.
 You can search for basic linux commands in google for aditional ones.
-A good set of commands can be [downloaded here](https://sites.tufts.edu/cbi/files/2013/01/linux_cheat_sheet.pdf)
+A good set of commands can be [consulted here](https://www.hostinger.com/tutorials/linux-commands)